 But Saul increased the more in strength, and confounded the Jews which dwelt at Damascus, proving that this is very Christ. ~Acts 9:22

-When we think of the term “inner strength,” we immediately think of the incredible fortitude and ability to achieve a deed that might have required more people or when someone accomplishes a great come-from-behind finish.
-This morning, we want to consider how the Apostle Paul “increased the more in strength” and the impact that he made.
+When we think of the term “inner strength,” we immediately think of the incredible fortitude and ability that someone produces to achieve a deed that might have required more people, or when someone accomplishes a great feat and comes from behind to finish.
+This morning, we want to consider the Apostle Paul and how he “increased the more in strength” and the impact that he made.

 We see the secret of inner strength.

 Inner strength of the spiritual life comes from much time in the presence of God.
-This includes the study and meditation of the Scriptures and in-depth time in prayer.
+This will include the study and meditation of the Scriptures and in-depth time in prayer.
 It is the systematic study of the Scriptures and being able to grasp and articulate the doctrines of the Bible.
-In short, it is getting know the Lord Jesus Christ in such a personal way that you speak of Him as someone who has been in His presence.
-Inner strength is building up your soul life.
+Inner strength is the building up your soul life.
 Inner strength is the developing of the fruit of the Spirit in your life.
 It is power that you are building up from within.
-It is the spiritual exercises of the soul.
-Little exercise: little strength!
-Much exercise: much strength!
+It is the spiritual exercise of the soul.
+Little exercise, little strength!
+Much exercise, much strength!

 We see the surprise in inner strength.